WICG/navigation-api/README.md

     1. `currententrychange` is fired on `navigation`.
     1. Any now-unreachable `NavigationHistoryEntry` instances fire `dispose`.
     1. The URL bar updates.
-    1. Any loading spinner UI starts, if a promise was passed to the `navigate` handler's `event.transitionWhile()`.
+    1. Any loading spinner UI starts, if `event.intercept()` was called.
-    1. After all the promises passed to `event.transitionWhile()` fulfill, or after one microtask if `event.transitionWhile()` was not called:
+    1. After all the promises returned by handlers passed to `event.intercept()` fulfill, or after one microtask if `event.intercept()` was not called:
         1. `navigatesuccess` is fired on `navigation`.
         1. Any loading spinner UI stops.
         1. If the process was initiated by a call to a `navigation` API that returns a promise, then that promise gets fulfilled.
         1. `navigation.transition.finished` fulfills with undefined.
         1. `navigation.transition` becomes null.
-    1. Alternately, if any promise passed to `event.transitionWhile()` rejects:
+    1. Alternately, if any of these promises reject:
         1. `navigateerror` fires on `window.navigation` with the rejection reason as its `error` property.
         1. Any loading spinner UI stops.
         1. If the process was initiated by a call to a `navigation` API that returns a promise, then that promise gets rejected with the same rejection reason.